upcontent/UpContent-Marketing/content/post/design-interview.md

 ### Q: What do you like most about being the Lead Product Designer working on UpContent?

-**A:** The thing I like the most about being the Lead Product Design on UpContent is the trust and faith my team has in me.
+**A:** The thing I like the most about being the Lead Product Designer on UpContent is the trust and faith my team has in me.
 I know I have personally grown tremendously as a product designer, and there is still tons more learning in my future, but the trust that I built with the team, and the faith they have in me to produce the right results for the right reasons means the world to me.

 ### Q: How do you want UpContent to feel like for users and how does your design reflect that?